globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    "Questionnaire answers", "Encrypted on the database with per-user / per/submissions keys", "N/A", "Keyword blacklisting", "Antispam, Anti XSS"
    "Report attachments", "Encrypted on the filesystem with per-user / per/submissions keys", "Optional", "Extension blocking, Antivirus", "N/A"
-   "Platform configuration", "Encrypted database with admin password", "N/A", "N/A", "N/A" "Software Files", "N/A", "N/A", "N/A", "N/A"
+   "Platform configuration", "Encrypted database with admin password", "N/A", "N/A", "N/A" Software files", "N/A", "N/A", "N/A", "N/A"
    "Email notifications", "Encrypted with PGP when recipients keys are available", "N/A", "Antispam to prevent flooding", "N/A"

-Data Retention Policy
+Data retention policy
 =====================
 If a GlobaLeaks platform retains a report for a long time, the platform’s potential value increases and this can attract attackers.
 A report does not need to be preserved permanently in the platform, therefore every report has an expiration date.
 The time to live of a report is configurable (default: 15 days) When the expiration date is reached, the report (Files, supplied descriptions, comments) are removed.

-Exceptions in the Data Retention Policy
+Exceptions in the Data retention policy

 1. If a Recipient has the right privilege (assigned by the Admin), he can extend the expiration date when needed.
 (E.G: The report with 15 day of live, extended on the day 5th, would expire on the 20th)